Overview of Governance Models: Find the Right Fit

 How To Build a Governance Model?

 Building a governance model might sound complex.
 And it is complex.
 However, you need the right guidance tools and planning to get through this.
-In the below section, we’ve broken down the process into simple steps to help you create a model that works for your organization.
+In the below section, we’ve broken down the process into 7 steps to help you create a model that works for your organization.

 Step 1: Get the Right Stakeholders on the Board